aws/aws-parallelcluster/api/client/src/docs/ClusterOperationsApi.md

     # Create an instance of the API class
     api_instance = cluster_operations_api.ClusterOperationsApi(api_client)
     create_cluster_request_content = CreateClusterRequestContent(
-        cluster_name="AqWzy",
+        cluster_name="AqWzyB",
         cluster_configuration="cluster_configuration_example",
     ) # CreateClusterRequestContent |
     region = "region_example" # str | AWS Region that the operation corresponds to. (optional) suppress_validators = [
-        "type:u2LC",
+        "type:u2LC4",
     ] # [str] | Identifies one or more config validators to suppress.
 Format: (ALL|type:[A-Za-z0-9]+) (optional) validation_failure_level = ValidationLevel("INFO") # ValidationLevel | Min validation level that will cause the creation to fail.
-(Defaults to 'ERROR'.) (optional) dryrun = True # bool, none_type | Only perform request validation without creating any resource.
+(Defaults to 'ERROR'.) (optional) dryrun = True # bool | Only perform request validation without creating any resource.
 May be used to validate the cluster configuration.
-(Defaults to 'false'.) (optional) rollback_on_failure = True # bool, none_type | When set it automatically initiates a cluster stack rollback on failures.
+(Defaults to 'false'.) (optional) rollback_on_failure = True # bool | When set it automatically initiates a cluster stack rollback on failures.
 (Defaults to 'true'.) (optional)

     # example passing only required values which don't have defaults set
     try: